 Step #1: Moisturize Around Your Eyes

-It’s time to get started.
 Don’t break out your face makeup just yet; first, a little bit of skin care is necessary.
-Start with the L’Oréal Paris RevitaLift Triple Power™ Eye Treatment, which is formulated with Pro-Retinol, vitamin C, and hyaluronic acid, to reduce wrinkles, de-puff, and brighten your eyes.
-Place dots of the eye cream in half-moon shapes underneath your eyes and use the pad of your ring finger to gently pat—not rub—the eye cream to help it absorb.
-Give it a minute to finish absorbing, and you’re free to move on to step number two.
+Start by placing dots of the eye cream in half-moon shapes underneath your eyes.
+Then, use your fingertips to gently pat—not rub—it in to help it absorb.
+Give it a minute to soak into your skin, and you’re free to move on to step number two.